10 Snakes That Inhabit El Salvador

 Source: iNaturalist user Francisco Farriols Sarabia – CC BY 4.0

 Masticophis mentovarius is mostly a ground-dwelling snake, and a fast moving one at that.
-Their diet includes lizards such as silky anoles and fellow snakes such as road guarders (Conophis lineatus).
-The neotropical whipsnake chews the head of its prey, continuing for minutes while a mild venom gradually soaks in.
-Once the snake or lizard stops thrashing, they commence swallowing, which can take 15 minutes for fellow snakes.
-Masticophis mentovarius tend not to react to human presence, even if in the middle of eating.
-Neotropical whipsnakes range from grey to light brown, with faint black lines, while their pupils are round with a bronze iris.
+Their diet includes lizards such as silky anoles, and fellow snakes such as road guarders (Conophis lineatus).
+Rather than instantly injecting venom, the neotropical whipsnake chews the head of its prey for several minutes, allowing a mild venom to gradually soak in.
+Once their victim stops struggling, they commence swallowing, which can take 15 minutes for fellow snakes.

 4 Small-spotted cat-eyed snake